v-72/parking-lot/README.md

     - lattitude, longitude can be used to find nearest parking area based on user's current location

-3. Each parking area contains multiple slots
+3. Each parking lot contains multiple spots
     - properties of parking slot
     - slotNumber
     - parkingLotId